Kherson Art Museum: Current status

 During the 2022 Russian invasion of Ukraine, the museum was looted by Russian troops while Kherson was occupied.
 On October 31, 2022, just prior to the city's liberation by Ukrainian forces, Russian trucks began to line up outside the museum.
 Uniformed Russian soldiers, accompanied by representatives of the Russian Ministry of Culture and Federal Security Service (FSB) officers in civilian clothes "stuffed almost 15,000 works of art carelessly into trucks and buses."

 The collection was moved to the Central Museum of Taurida in Simferopol in Russian-occupied Crimea, where Putin enthusiast Simferopol Museum Director Andrei Malgin crowed that the move was made to ensure the safety of the artworks.
 Numerous works from the Kherson collection have been identified in the pictures from occupied Simferopol, but, as of February 2023, it was not yet known whether the Kherson collection had been kept together in its entirety.

 The Kherson police have opened an investigation into what they describe as a "war crime."

 The deliberate Russian destruction and looting of more than 500 Ukrainian cultural heritage sites has been characterized by Ukraine's Minister of Culture Oleksandr Tkachenko as cultural genocide.

+The building was hit by a russian FPV drone on the morning of August 20, 2026 damaging historic plasterwork and parquet flooring.
+The strike caused a fire in the museum, and in an outbuilding.